rnevius/contact-form-7-infusionsoft-add-on/README.md

 Welcome to the Contact Form 7 - InfusionSoft Add-on repository on GitHub.
 Here you can browse the source, look at open issues, and even contribute to development.

-If you are not a developer, please use the [Contact Form 7 - InfusionSoft Add-on plugin page](https://wordpress.org/plugins/contact-form-7-infusionsoft-add-on/) on WordPress.org.
+If you are not a developer, please install this plugin on the official [Contact Form 7 - InfusionSoft Add-on plugin page](https://wordpress.org/plugins/contact-form-7-infusionsoft-add-on/) on WordPress.org.

 ## Support

 This repository is not suitable for support.
 Please don't use the issue tracker for support requests, but for core plugin development-related issues only.
-Support can take place in the [official plugin support forum](https://wordpress.org/support/plugin/contact-form-7-infusionsoft-add-on) on WordPress.org.
+Support will take place in the [official plugin support forum](https://wordpress.org/support/plugin/contact-form-7-infusionsoft-add-on) on WordPress.org.

-Support requests in issues on this repository will be closed on sight.
+Support requests in issues on this repository will be closed immediately.

 ## Contributing